 - In the case of the community spouse, explain how all resources in excess of the $2,000 resource limit must be transferred to the spouse within 1 year and the requirement to provide verification of this by the first annual review.

-- Explain what proof is needed to complete the application and that a follow-up letter will be sent listing what they are.
-Encourage the applicant to begin gathering required documents as soon as possible in order to expedite the application.
+- Summarize what verification is needed to complete the application and send a request for information letter.
+Encourage the applicant to gather documents as soon as possible to expedite the process.
 Explain how to request an extension if more time is needed.

-- Statements made by the client or their representative
+- Statements made by the client and/or their representative.

-- An ongoing permanent history of actions and decisions taken;
+- An ongoing permanent history of actions and decisions made;

 - A support of eligibility, ineligibility and benefit determination;